This recipe for crunchy kale salad with Cathy’s famous salad dressing has a two-part story:

 When I moved to LA four years ago, I got a job at a fun, busy restaurant and bar in downtown Santa Monica.
 I soon had great friends and a busy schedule slinging drinks and hefting heavy plates.
 The kitchen was on the upper level, so my nights consisted of seven hours of running stairs, dripping sweat, and laughing with my dimly lit tables as I tried to up their liquor tab.
 It was a blast, and very hard work.

 One of the dishes the restaurant was known for was its kale salad.
 This was when kale was really gaining momentum and so everyone ordered one.
 It was the first time I’d ever really eaten kale and liked it.
 I got to the point where I’d crave that kale salad and nothing would satisfy me more at the end of a long night than that crunchy, salty goodness with pops of sweetness.
 Now, their recipe has about nine ingredients—with the dressing, most of which, on any given day, I just don’t have in my fridge.
-Mine has four, and all of them can be interchanged with your personal favorites, all you need are a nut/seed, dried fruit, cheese, and chopped kale.
+My recipe for crunchy kale salad with Cathy’s famous salad dressing has four, and all of them can be interchanged with your personal favorites, all you need are a nut/seed, dried fruit, cheese, and chopped kale.
 And of course, my mom’s magic salad dressing.

 Part 2.
 Cathy’s Famous Salad Dressing